Security Blog

 File path injection (CWE-22) lets attackers read, overwrite, or delete arbitrary files on your server.
 Learn how path traversal attacks work and how to prevent them in your code.

 What Is Static Code Analysis?
-A Complete Guide (2026)
+How It Works (2026 Guide)

-Node.js vm Module Is Not a Security Mechanism: Escapes & Fixes
+Node.js vm Module Is Not a Security Mechanism: Sandbox Escapes & Fixes

 AI-Powered SAST: The Future of Code Security in 2026